Filling Singapore’s Jar - one act of giving at a time

 Their business model is design around a conviction that we must increase social inclusion of those with disabilities and mental health needs.
 And they walk the talk: 80% of their staff are differently abled or have mental health needs.

-They have made good on their mission, to mainstream disability and normalise inclusion.
+They have made good on their mission, to mainstream disability and normalize inclusion.
 They developed the Employment Placement Programme with the aim of increasing employability and employment rate of persons with disabilities.
 So it not just talked about a theory, but they have a plan to make that work across the industry.

 The programme has benefitted about 20 special education needs in the past 2 years and there are plans to help close to 50 more in the pipeline.